techidaily/site-games-able/source/_posts/bargain-bin-bonanza-nabbing-great-values-in-steams-offerings.md

 ![Selecting the Games filter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/good-free-games-steam-types.png)

  If you want, you can also take the time to go through the filters and refine what games you see.
 For example, you can select relevant tags, how many players the game supports, or whether or not it has been verified for the Steam Deck.
-If you're taking the latter route, remember that you can[share your mouse and keyboard with your Steam Deck](https://www.makeuseof.com/how-to-share-pc-mouse-and-keyboard-with-steam-deck-using-barrier/) if you think it'll help with a particular genre.
+If you're taking the latter route, remember that you can [share your mouse and keyboard with your Steam Deck](https://www.makeuseof.com/how-to-share-pc-mouse-and-keyboard-with-steam-deck-using-barrier/) if you think it'll help with a particular genre.

  Finally, we want to see what the best games are.
 To do this, click on the drop-down box next to**Sort by** and click**User reviews** .
 Now, Steam will sort all of the games based on the ratio of positive to negative ratio the games have—the more positive reviews, the better.